Carle Augustus Woodruff: Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to First Lieutenant (Field Artillery) Carle Augustus Woodruff, United States Army, for extraordinary heroism on 24 July 1863, while serving with Horse Battery M, 2d U.S. Artillery, in action at Newbys Crossroads, Virginia.
 While in command of a section of a battery constituting a portion of the rear guard of a division then retiring before the advance of a corps of Infantry, First Lieutenant Woodruff was attacked by the enemy and ordered to abandon his guns.
 He disregarded the orders received and aided in repelling the attack and saving the guns.

 Postbellum service

 Woodruff remained in the regular army after the Civil War, and gained his captaincy in 1869.
 He rose steadily through the officers corps, to major of the 2nd U.S. Artillery (1894), lieutenant colonel of the 7th U.S. Artillery (1899), and colonel of the Corps of Artillery, 1901.
 By the end of his career, he ranked as a brigadier general.

+Woodruff was a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.

 He died in Raleigh, North Carolina, and was buried there at Oakwood Cemetery.
 His grave can be found in the Magnolia Hill section, Lot 25.